H\'an D\=an Xu\'e B\`u (Mimicry) or Q\=ing Ch\=u Y\'u L\'an (Mastery)? A Cognitive Perspective on Reasoning Distillation in Large Language Models: Discussion

 \subsection{The Illusion of Depth: Why Distillation Degrades Alignment}

 A critical anomaly in our results is the ``Negative Transfer'' effect: distilled models exhibit significantly worse cognitive alignment ($\bar{r}=0.34$) than their own instruction-tuned base models ($\bar{r}=0.53$).
-Since both groups are trained via Supervised Fine-Tuning (SFT), the failure cannot be attributed to SFT per se.
-Instead, we argue that the pathology arises specifically from \textit{CoT Distillation}.
+Since both groups utilize Supervised Fine-Tuning (SFT), the failure is not inherent to SFT but specifically arises from \textit{CoT Distillation}.

 Standard instruction tuning (Base Models) typically optimizes for answer correctness across diverse tasks, allowing the model to utilize its native, albeit simpler, heuristics.
 In contrast, CoT distillation forces the student to mimic the teacher's extended ``thinking process'' as a target output.
-This aggressive fine-tuning appears to trigger a form of catastrophic interference \citep{french1999catastrophic}, where the new, verbose pattern overwrites the base model's efficient latent structures.
+This triggers a form of catastrophic interference \citep{french1999catastrophic}, where verbose patterns overwrite the base model's efficient latent structures.
 Unlike biological complementary learning systems \citep{mcclelland1995there} that integrate new knowledge without erasing the old, the distilled models succumb to ``Negative Transfer,'' performing worse than their pre-distillation baselines.

 Furthermore, our ``Linear Inflation Law'' ($N \approx 2.44$) suggests that students treat reasoning tokens not as functional steps, but as a rigid stylistic constraint.
 This mirrors the Einstellung (set) effect \citep{bilalic2008good, bilalic2010mechanism}: the student becomes ``blinded'' by a familiar, complex strategy (verbosity), mechanically applying it even when simpler heuristics would suffice.
-The result is a ``fluency illusion'' akin to findings in educational psychology \citep{deslauriers2019measuring}: the model's extended, coherent output creates a false appearance of competence (mimicking the teacher's \textit{feeling} of learning) while masking the lack of actual cognitive engagement.
+The result is a ``fluency illusion'' \citep{deslauriers2019measuring}: the model's coherent output masks a lack of cognitive engagement, creating a false appearance of competence.